AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/books/eberron-rising-from-the-last-war/05-chapter-1-character-creation-group-patrons.md

 **House Sivis**.
 A Speakers' Guild enclave in Clifftop specializes in translating texts from Xen'drik.
 It also provides legal services for adventurers in trouble.

 **House Tharashk**.
-The Tharashk enclave in Clifftop provides the services of guides with extensive experience exploring Xend'rik, and it is careful to retain only guides who receive positive referrals from guild members.
+The Tharashk enclave in Clifftop provides the services of guides with extensive experience exploring Xen'drik, and it is careful to retain only guides who receive positive referrals from guild members.
 House Tharashk also uses the guild as a means to hire adventurers to serve as bodyguards on their own prospecting expeditions.

 #### Enemies